mcqueenjordan/mcqueenjordan.github.io/_thought/read-the-code-and-all-else-will-follow.md

 Sometimes it can feel like reading the code should be the last resort.
 That feeling is wrong.
 It is a dangerous feeling, bred from discomfort.

 Reading the code isn't always comfortable.
-It can feel like a arduous chore, especially if it isn't a core habit of yours.
+It can feel like an arduous chore, especially if it isn't a core habit of yours.

 The code is truth.
 The only complete truth.
 If physicists had all the source